How to Use the MySQL IFNULL() Function

 IFNULL (expression_1, expression_2)

-Let's look at the statement below:
+Let's take a look at the following statement:

 SELECT IFNULL ("Hello!", "NULL") AS Message;

 As you can see, IFNULL checks whether "Hello!" is NULL or not; if "Hello!" is NULL, it returns null; otherwise returns "Hello!".
 The string "Hello!" is not null, so IFNULL returns "Hello!".

 The following statement returns 1000 because the first expression is NULL.

 SELECT IFNULL (NULL, 1000) AS Message;

 For example, suppose we have a table named "customers."
 This table consists of three columns: customer_id, customer_name, and group.
 The group column can be NULL.